 - Because many have lost their jobs, some do not want to risk not having enough money to suitably care for a coming baby.

 There are three times during the month when women do not want sex

 - During her high fertility times (especially if not protected): blue days.

 - During her PMDD, PMS time (days 20 to 28) when her body doesn’t feel comfortable: orange, grey days.

-Most men do not know this timing, which is why misunderstanding occurs.
+Of course, men don’t know this.
 Many men think that (except for the period), his wife/girlfriend is ready for sex at any time, but this is not the case.